 (b) any term in any regulatory or governmental license, authorisation, consent, permission, approval or guidance;

-“Main Body Terms” mean the Terms excluding the Annexes;
+“Main Body Terms” mean the Standard Terms excluding the Annexes;

 “Malware” means ‘logic bombs’, ‘worms’, ‘viruses’, ‘trojans’, ‘spyware’, ‘adware’ or any software or computer code having the same or similar effect (those expressions having the meanings as they are generally understood within the computing industry);